-District Chief Marquis James and his staff are responsible for planning, coordinating, and directing all training activities for the Mobile Fire-Rescue Department and its nearly 500 firefighters and staff personnel.
+District Chief Mack Weaver and his staff are responsible for planning, coordinating, and directing all training activities for the Mobile Fire-Rescue Department and its nearly 500 firefighters and staff personnel.
 This is a massive effort, as it encompasses basic training for new recruits in the 20 week rookie school, drivers training and testing, officer development training, and various specialized training modules, such as the handling of hazardous materials emergencies and high angle, confined space rescue.

 The Training Academy also teaches the emergency medical technician courses and provides required continuing education units to both department personnel and civilian for keeping Paramedics and EMT licenses in tact.
 The Training Academy is also responsible for the upkeep of training records, company inspection reports, as well as other important records.

 The Mobile Fire-Rescue Department Training Academy is located at 860 Owens Street.
 This facility consists of a four story smoke and burn tower, a drafting pit, a large classroom and portable classrooms.
 The Training Academy is used to train entry-level firefighters and veteran firefighters, while serving as an American Heart Association facility, Fire Recruit Training program, Regional Training Center for the Alabama Fire College, and field training facility for the National Fire Academy.
 The U.S Navy and U.S. Coast Guard, as well as other fire departments in Southwest Alabama, also use the facility for training their personnel.